Nex9/GulpNewsletter/README.md

 ### About the template

-The template that comes along in the `src` directory is more or less ready to be used, it is tested (with litmus) in most clients.
-There are some minor issues in Outlook 2007 and Mac Sparrow.
-Will be fixed sooner or later.
+The template that comes along in the `src` directory is just an example.
+There are some major issues with Outlook.

 ### More